Landcruiser87/7333_QTW/CaseStudy8/Analysis/d_scratch.md

 # TSWGE

-In this study we will be using the `tswge` library, which is paired with the book `Applied Time Series Analysis with R`, mentioned in the above paragraphs.
+In this study we will be using the `tswge` library, which is paired with the book `Applied Time Series Analysis with R`[1], mentioned in the above paragraphs.
 The library contains a few main utilities.
 First, it has a series of functions for generating time series, `gen.TYPEOFSERIES.wge`.
 These allow for practice and developing intuition.
 Second, it has utilities for forecasting time series, `fore.TYPEOFSERIES.wge`.
-Finally, it has two irrepreplacable sets of utilities, those for estimating the order of a time series as well as exploring them(model identification), and those for estimating the coefficients once the model has been identified (parameter estimation).
+Finally, it has two irreplacable  sets of utilities, those for estimating the order of a time series as well as exploring them(model identification), and those for estimating the coefficients once the model has been identified (parameter estimation).
 This library, while brilliant, is sometimes syntactically painful, so it is extended by the student made (and in active development!) `tswgewrapped` package (maintained by one of the authors of this report).
 We will use a mix of both libraries, and share source code for the functions used when appropriate, in order to explain exactly what we are doing.

 # Stock Analysis

 ## Data Setup

 As mentioned in our Introduction section, we are chiefly interested in the stock ticker CROX, for the company that makes crocs, everyone's favorite footwear.
 Please note, due to the ongoing financial turmoil, we will be ignoring the last two weeks with coronavirus, as that is outside the scope of ARIMA.
 Lets first load in the data, and take a brief look at a candle chart.
+If you are actually considering investing in crocs, please note that they are going to be hit hard by the effects of the ongoing breakout, and read [this news article](https://www.bizjournals.com/denver/news/2020/02/27/crocs-2020-coronavirus-outlook.html)

 ```r